kicaj29/angular-examples/README.md

 NOTE: the call back function should be called with instance of the whole deep copy object and not with value of single field.
 If we run this with single field value there is no exception but the view model in the outside world change type!!!

 To switch between situation A and B use setting __useDeepCopy__ from the MySuperControlComponent.
+NOTE: If we do not create deep copy __setters from component are not executed, it means that to have working well validation we have to create deep copy always!!!__

 __Validation__
 This custom control contains also example with custom validator.
 First step is to implement interface *Validator*.
 Next step is to create custom validator *MySuperConrolRangeValidator* that is dedicated only for this control but
 it uses shared validator logic *numberRangeValidator*.
-If we want support only reactive forms function *validate(c: AbstractControl)* from *Validator* interface can be empty but it has to exist to not get exception in run time.
-Usage in reactive forms:
+If we want support only reactive forms function *validate(c: AbstractControl)* from *Validator* interface can be empty but it has to exists to not get exception in run time.
+Function *validate(c: AbstractControl)* is executed after execution MySuperConrolRangeValidator so here we can add some additional control validations if needed.

+Usage in reactive forms.
+Usage:

 ```typescript
   createForm() {